EducationalTestingService/skll/doc/custom_metrics.rst

 .. warning::

-    1. When using a configuration file or the API, if the name of the Python source file containing your custom metrics conflicts with any of the functions already defined in ``skll.metrics``, it will raise a ``NameError``.
-You should rename the file in that case.
-    2. When using a configuration file or the API, if the name of any of your custom metric functions conflict with names of :ref:`metrics <objectives>` that already exist in either SKLL or scikit-learn, it will raise a ``NameError``.
+    1. When using a configuration file or the API, if the names of any of your custom metric functions conflict with names of :ref:`metrics <objectives>` that already exist in either SKLL or scikit-learn, it will raise a ``NameError``.
 You should rename the metric function in that case.
-    3. Unlike for the built-in metrics, SKLL does not check whether your custom metric function is appropriate for classification or regression.
+    2. Unlike for the built-in metrics, SKLL does not check whether your custom metric function is appropriate for classification or regression.
 You must make that decision for yourself.